merenlab/anvio.org/_posts/2024-03-01-bioinformatics-bugs.md

 1672	-	K14465	-	domain	3.6e-59	199.2	8.5	2.4e-39	134.0	1.4	2.2	1	1	1	2	2	2	2	succinate semialdehyde reductase (NADPH) [EC:1.1.1.-]
 ```

-There are a lot of hits, so here again we convert the first 7 columns to a table form, and put the 'best match' hit in bold:
+There are a lot of hits, so here again we convert the first 7 columns to a table form, and put the hit to K00119 in bold:

 | query_name | accession | target_name | accession | score_type | (full_sequence) E-value | (full_sequence) score |
 |:---|:---|:---|:---|:---|:---|:---|